Here is the text prior to Jesus' statement above:

 Just think of a person who had been abandoned by a former friend or spouse.
 What the person just let the person whimsically return to a relationship with them?
 Certainly not.
 They would want to know that the person was serious before they let them back into their life.

-The same goes with God.
+The same goes for God.
 He wants us to be serious about returning to Him.
 He doesn't want any fakers.

 Yes, the Supreme Being wants us back in His loving arms.
 He wants us to take shelter in Him because He knows only this can make us happy - and He loves us and wants us to be happy.
 But He also wants us to choose for ourselves that we want to love Him and serve Him again, and become serious about it.
 Loving God means wanting to please God - setting our mind upon God’s interests, as Jesus puts it.
 This was Jesus' - and all the Prophets' - most important teaching: